DmitriyAngve/sass-ai/README.md

 # SaaS-AI

-This repository is for a SaaS AI Platform built with the following technologies:
+This repository is a SaaS AI Platform built with the following technologies:

 ## Technologies Used